Groundhog Day Marathon

 Race Day Weather

-Cold start, moderate wind chill
+Cold start, steady wind

 Pace Calculator